Wedding Wednesday: Day-of Tips

 Photo tip: if you feel stressed and tense, you’ll look stressed and tense in your photos.
 One way to avoid that?
 Just let go of the reins a little bit an try CBD oil supplements to relax.
 There are a gazillion little tasks that have to be done – making sure the wedding party’s clothes are in the right place, transporting programs/toasting glasses/guest books, pinning corsages and boutonnieres, making sure there’s champagne in the limo, etc, etc. You know what else there’s a gazillion of?
 Friends and family members milling around looking for ways to help out.
 Convenient, right?
 Put other folks in charge of that stuff, and there’s that much less for you to worry about while you’re trying to relax and get ready for the day.

 Put the wedding party to work too!
 There are usually at least a few vendors involved: florist, caterer, makeup artist, hair salon, officiant, photographer, etc. If you want to be fabulous on your big day, you can visit the hair salon near me to make you look great.
 Put each person in charge of working with one of them, and make sure they have contact info.
 Still looking for a photographer?
 Visit https://katelegtersphotography.com/couples to book a photo session.
 It also doesn’t hurt to give your maid of honor/best man a master list of all vendor and important family phone numbers too – that way they won’t have to interrupt you if someone needs to be tracked down.
-If you’re still looking for a wedding dress, check out this bridal shop towcester review and see if you can find the right dress for you over there.
+If you’re still looking for wedding dresses, check out this bridal shop towcester review and see if you can find the right dress for you over there.
 You may also visit your local shop for couture wedding dresses and wedding ties for your groom.